pisicaverde/yet-another-internet-radio/README.md

+:stop_sign: **This project is no longer in use.
+You may check its successor: [yet-another-internet-radio-ESP32](https://github.com/pisicaverde/yet-another-internet-radio-ESP32)** :stop_sign:

 # yet-another-internet-radio

 Another semi-decent internet radio, based on VS1053 decoder and ESP8266 MCU, made from scratch solely for my midnight engineering sessions.